24 Apr Turning the Corner(s)

 Are you a swinger?
 Then a ‘swinging pullout’ may be right up your alley (pun intended, tongue-in-cheek, of course).
 It’s just as it’s named, it swings as it pulls out, fully revealing its contents.
 Perfect for your bulky items, like pots and pans, the SP prevents the need to reach as it essentially comes to you.
 The design limits its storage capacity somewhat, but the effortless accessibility makes it worth it!

-Another popular option is to install a corner pantry.
+Another popular option to include in your kitchen remodeling project is to install a corner pantry.
 Its double door design is built to maximize capacity.
 It can be an efficient add-on, though it may limit counter space and be a bit pricey to boot.
+If you’re looking to replace your doors, you may be interested in these french doors in Melbourne.

 And if you need a solution for storing heavier appliances and don’t want to have to stoop and lift them, the corner ‘appliance garage’ is right for you.
 Perched unto the counter, the wares are concealed by what is essentially a garage-style door that pulls up to reveal its contents which then may easily be moved out for use.